 Your doctor at Calvary Urgent Care spends time counseling you on how to care for your wound at home and showing you how to change your dressings.

 It just depends on how quickly you heal.
 Your dedicated physician at Calvary Urgent Care could recommend coming in weekly if you have a serious wound or are at risk of ulceration (as with diabetes).

 In general, though, the team wants to see you back for an evaluation at least once or twice a month until your wound completely heals.

-If your wound continues to worsen, starts bleeding or oozing, or becomes increasingly painful at any time, come back into Calvary Urgent Care for an evaluation as soon as possible.
+If your wound worsens, starts bleeding or oozing, or becomes increasingly painful, come back to Calvary Urgent Care for an evaluation as soon as possible.

 The team at Calvary Urgent Care offers effective wound management treatments.
-Find out more by booking an exam online or over the phone, or by walking into the clinic.
+Find out more by booking an exam online, over the phone, or walking into the clinic.